DaveMielke/NBP/b2g/ui/b2g-ui-guide.rst

 Space+z (dots 1356)
   The Back button.

+Space+m (dots 134)
+  The Menu button.
+Go to the current app's main choices screen.

 Space+n (dots 1345)
   Go to the Notifications screen.

 Space+r (dots 1235)
   Go to the Recent Apps screen.

+Space+t (dots 2345)
+  Display the current date and time in the ISO 8601 international format (YYYY-MM-DD hh:mm:ss).
+The displayed time is continually updated.

 Space + dots 1478
   Go to the Power Off screen.